Webist/InterServices/readme.md

 #### Model Layer
 The model layer is responsible for the InterAction and the LifeCycle of the business logic.

-A model by default hosts a meta information provider and a Service-Container.
+An InterActor by default hosts a infrastructure, as meta, information provider and a service provider (c.q. service-container).

-By analogy, a model consists of one or multiple Managers.
-An InterAction Manager takes care of regulation and might aggregate multiple Service Managers.
+By analogy, an InterActor is a maintaining manager that interacts with service delivery frameworks.
+InterActor has the role of regulator and therefore it aggregates multiple services to provide information either towards controller, infrastructure or application service.

+An application service is a provider of a unit and operations for use case's within a certain domain.
+Note that the word `a unit` in previous sentence matches the model within an application service.

-A Service Manager, in collaboration with an InterAction Manager, takes care of the operations, such as creating statements by commands and queries, followed by execute or let it execute by a persistence layer.
+A typical application service is a domain model layer responsible for the operations such as creating statements by commands and queries for that specific domain, followed by execute or let it execute by a persistence layer.

 #### View Layer
 The view layer provides composition tools such as a DOM builder for HTML, XML output.